stackroute/VisualBI-2/README.md

-# VisualBI-2
+# visualbi_angularjs

-go to VisualBI-2 directory and run command npm install install surpervisor module also. to install it run command sudo npm install -g supervisor to run the application run command npm start and go to 'localhost:8080/VisualBI-2' in browser if your port number is different the change it into bin/server.js file
+run npm install to install all node package dependencies go to dbdump directory and run below command mongorestore - it will create the database in your mongodb

+now run npm start will start the server.

+default credentials are ashok.kumar6@wipro.com and password is abc@123.

+if charts are not loaded the click on account dropdown button on the right will load the charts.